-- 1. To quantitatively assess, by model analyses, the pedestrian level wind environment under existing conditions and future conditions with the Development. - 2.
+- 1. To quantitatively assess, by model analyses, the pedestrian level wind environment under existing conditions and future conditions with the Development in accordance with the City of Mississauga's Terms of Reference. - 2.
 To assess mitigative solutions. - 3.
 To publish a Consultant's report documenting the findings and recommendations.